emmideric/alx-system_engineering-devops/README.md

-Script that converts a number from base 2 to base 10
+Script that prints a number with two decimal places